vapor/docs/3.0/docs/extras/style-guide.md

 Files that contain objects used to decode body content from a request should be appended with `Request`.
 For example, `LoginRequest`.
 Files that contain objects used to encode body content to a response should be appended with `Response`.
 For example, `LoginResponse`.

 Controllers should also be named descriptively for their purpose.
 If your application contains logic for frontend responses and API responses, each controller’s name should denote their responsibility.
-For example, `LoginViewController` and `LoginController`.
+For example, `LoginViewController` and `LoginAPIController`.
 If you combine the login functionality into one controller, opt for the more generic name: `LoginController`.

 ## Architecture